hurxxxx/agent-service-toolkit/README.md

 1. **Feedback Mechanism**: Includes a star-based feedback system integrated with LangSmith.
 1. **Docker Support**: Includes Dockerfiles and a docker compose file for easy development and deployment.
 1. **Testing**: Includes robust unit and integration tests for the full repo.
-1. **Web Search Capabilities**: Includes both DuckDuckGo and Tavily search integrations for up-to-date information retrieval.
+1. **Web Search Capabilities**: Includes Tavily search integration for up-to-date information retrieval.
 1. **Support for Latest Models**: Compatible with the newest OpenAI models including gpt-4.1-mini.

 ### Key Files